xebia-functional/nine-cards-backend/README.markdown

 X-Android-Market-Localization : en-US
 ```

-##Endpoints
+##Request

-You can download all the requests for the existing endpoints in the [Postman Collection](https://github.com/47deg/nine-cards-backend/assets/postman/NineCardsV2.json.postman_collection)
+You can download all the requests for the existing endpoints in the [Postman Collection](https://github.com/47deg/nine-cards-backend/blob/master/assets/postman/NineCardsV2.json.postman_collection)

 ##Postgress